Innoactive/Creator/.Documentation/articles/innoactive-creator/default-behaviors.md

 ### Location of this behavior (for developers):

-This behavior is part of the [Basic-Conditions-And-Behaviors](https://github.com/Innoactive/Basic-Conditions-And-Behaviors) component.
+This behavior is part of the <a href="https://github.com/Innoactive/Basic-Conditions-And-Behaviors" target="_blank">Basic-Conditions-And-Behaviors</a> component.
+The file is located <a href="https://github.com/Innoactive/Basic-Conditions-And-Behaviors/blob/develop/Runtime/Behaviors/MoveObjectBehavior.cs" target="_blank">here</a>

 ------